andrelohmann/vagrant-aws-operations-test/README.md

 follow the path on [terraform/README.md](terraform/README.md)

-don't forget to run the destroy command after your test has finished!
+don't forget to run the destroy command after your test has finished, also manually delete your packer AMIs!